jackyurchiksparrow/Obsidian-cooking/Cooking/Recipes/Sourdough/Bread/Sweet bread/Panettone/Panettone (fruit version).md

 ST 12:35-12:50: **2nd refreshment ratio: 30g sourdough starter: 23g water: 46g white flour -> into a cup, covered at 25-26C** (50% hydration) 1:1.5 feeding;
 ST 16:50-17:05: **3rd refreshment ratio: 100g sourdough starter: 42g water: 84g white flour** (50% hydration) 1:0.83 feeding;

 After the last refreshment, manually combine the flour and room temperature water (25-26C) in the bowl of a stand mixer.
 Cover and put in the fridge.
+Place the hook in the freezer.
+You may optionally proceed to the glaze and dry fruit soaking if bored.
 ### First kneading (ST 21:05):
 #### Read each step carefully.
 When you are done with the previous step, STOP the stand mixer and read the next step.
 Then proceed.